 What is an improv jam?

-- Similar to an open mic
+- It’s like an open mic for long-form improv

 - Bring your own team (4-6 people) or come solo